IAR Build Tools for RISC-V

 Complete build tools for RISC-V

-The build tools include the IAR C/C++ Compiler, IAR Assembler, Linker and the command line build utility IARBuild for supporting Linux-based frameworks for automated application build and test processes.
+The build tools include the IAR C/C++ Compiler, IAR Assembler, Linker and the command line build utility IARBuild for supporting cross-platform frameworks for automated application build and test processes.
 The build tools enable large-scale deployments of critical software building and testing.

 Flexible and high performance